Excel Linear Interpolation (Table of Contents)

 - Known_x’s – Range of cells containing the values of X.

-Now considering the same above example, let us try to use the Forecast function.
+Now, considering the example above, let us try to use the Forecast function.

 In our example,

-x – Cell B4 (as we want to find out the time taken when speed is 30 km/hour).
+x – Cell B4 (as we want to determine the time taken when the speed is 30 km/hour).

 Known_y’s – Cell B2 to Cell B3 (Time taken for the known speed of bike).